-- Why haven’t the FISA judges handling the Russian collusion applications (and the Stone and Flynn judges) ask to see hard evidence from the IC/DOJ/FBI regarding the Crowdstrike claims?
+- Why haven’t the judges handling the Russian collusion/FISA applications (and the Page, Stone, and Flynn cases) ask to see hard evidence from the IC/DOJ/FBI regarding the Crowdstrike claims?

 - Who authorized Sara Latham, and Kristin Sheehy, both, Obama transition team employees to send to Podesta’s unsecure Gmail account Warren Flood’s “Confidential” government communications regarding USDA personal?